camalot/mkdocs-test/docs/java/mods-plugins/index.md

 https://edge.forgecdn.net/files/3272/32/jei-1.15.2-6.0.3.16.jar
 https://edge.forgecdn.net/files/2871/647/ToastControl-1.15.2-3.0.1.jar
 ```

+!!! note

-> Blank lines and lines that start with a `#` will be ignored
+    Blank lines and lines that start with a `#` will be ignored

-> [This compose file](https://github.com/itzg/docker-minecraft-server/blob/master/examples/docker-compose-mods-file.yml) shows another example of using this feature.
+    [This compose file](https://github.com/itzg/docker-minecraft-server/blob/master/examples/docker-compose-mods-file.yml) shows another example of using this feature.

-> It is recommended to combine this option with `REMOVE_OLD_MODS=TRUE` to ensure the mods/plugins remain consistent with the file's listing.
+    It is recommended to combine this option with `REMOVE_OLD_MODS=TRUE` to ensure the mods/plugins remain consistent with the file's listing.

 ### Remove old mods/plugins